If you want to do something new and exciting this summer while visiting Romania, then you’re in the right place.

 If there’s one thing you should know about spending a few days of summer in Romania is that escaping the city is never a bad idea.

-Most of the Romanian mountain villages located in Maramures, Transylvania and Bucovina kept their traditions, culture and heritage alive.
+Most of the Romanian mountain villages located in Maramures, Transylvania, and Bucovina kept their traditions, culture, and heritage alive.

 The locals are always happy to welcome tourists.
-Many of them have even transformed a part of their home in a guest house so people can experience the authentic Romanian countryside – with all it entails.
+Many of them have even transformed a part of their home into a guest house so people can experience the authentic Romanian countryside – with all it entails.

 In the proximity of these three regions, there are quite a few tourist attractions you can explore, as well.

-For example, in Maramures, you have the internationally famous wooden churches.
+For example, in Maramures, you have internationally famous wooden churches.
 Some of them are included in the UNESCO World Heritage List and some of the oldest ones have been built more than 400 years ago.

 In Transylvania, you can visit the Saxon villages along with the medieval castles and fortified churches.